PhD Handbook

 Checklist When Planning the Final Dissertation Defense

-See Appendix IX in the KUSSW PhD Students Team for a Checklist of tasks to complete (begins 4 weeks prior to defense date).
+See Appendix 9 in the SSW PhD Students Teams Site for a Checklist of tasks to complete (begins 4 weeks prior to defense date).

 School of Social Welfare Recognition and Graduate Studies Hooding for Doctoral Students